Connect with us

 While the recent action might be “the starting line,” the proposals still indicate the conservative approach leaders apparently are taking in developing a budget.
 Both proposals do little to address the funding shortfall in the Mississippi Adequate Education Program, which provides the basics of operating local school districts.
 It would take about $360 million in additional money to fully fund MAEP, a funding formula set into law by the Legislature.

-The budget also does not address the possibility of expanding as is allowed under federal law to health care coverage to primarily the working poor.
+The budget also does not address the possibility of expanding Medicaid as is allowed under federal law to provide health care coverage to primarily the working poor.
 House Speaker Philip Gunn has indicated that he would not support expanding Medicaid.

 Plus, the two budget plans, as they passed both chambers in their original forms, do little to address the rising costs agencies face from inflation.